cirosantilli/cpp-cheat/gdb/commands.md

 Go to the return of the current frame: function or loop.

 Does not work on the top frame.

+Stopping at the return is way harder: http://stackoverflow.com/questions/3649468/setting-breakpoint-in-gdb-where-the-function-returns

 ### si